 The features that make a VPN good for gaming, are different from those people typically look for in a VPN.
 We go into a lot more detail in the body of this guide, but here are the features we think are most important to look for in a gaming VPN:

 1. Low latency (ping) – This is the amount of time (in milliseconds) that it takes for a message to pass from your device, to the game server you are using, and back again.
-Low latency is super important if you are playing a first-person shooter or any other kind of game that requires quick responses.
+Keeping latency low is super important if you are playing a first-person shooter or any other kind of game that requires quick responses.

 2. Fast server network – While keeping your ping time as low as possible is the #1 necessity for gaming, you’re also going to want a VPN that’s fast.
 As you play, you are going to need to be downloading masses of data from time to time.
 If your connection can’t keep up, you’ll start lagging.
-Normally, this won’t be a problem with any kind of broadband internet connection.
+Normally, this won’t be a problem with any broadband internet speed.
 But why take chances with a slow VPN?
 Besides, would you expect a slow VPN to have a fast ping?
 We didn’t think so.

 3. Large, reliable network – You never know where in the world the next hot game is going to appear.
 A VPN with a big, reliable network will increase the odds that you can log into that game when it appears and minimizes the chance that you’ll lose your connection in the middle of an important match.